 After hours: 7:59PM EST

 |Beta (5Y Monthly)||1.74|

 |PE Ratio (TTM)||N/A|

 |Earnings Date||Apr 14, 2020 - Apr 19, 2020|

 |Forward Dividend & Yield||N/A (N/A)|

-Alcoa (AA) delivered earnings and revenue surprises of -25.71% and 0.89%, respectively, for the quarter ended September 2019.
+Alcoa Corp.
+(AA) delivered earnings and revenue surprises of -40.91% and -1.07%, respectively, for the quarter ended December 2019.
 Do the numbers hold clues to what lies ahead for the stock?

 The aluminum producer lost 31 cents a share, worse than the 21-cent loss Wall Street expected.
 The price of aluminum—Alcoa’s key commodity—are flat year over year.
 Falling commodity prices hurt results.

 Alcoa (NYSE: AA ) shares are trading lower in Wednesday's after-hours session after the company reported worse-than-expected fourth-quarter EPS and sales results.
 The company said it expects lower quarterly ...